AdaCore/ada_language_server/testsuite/ada_lsp/README.md

  * "wait" - array of _wait_ objects to expect them in any order.
  * "sortReply" - an object describing how to sort a server reply.
 Let's explain by examples:
-    1.  `"sortReply": {"result", "uri"}` - Server reply should have a property `result`, that is an array of objects, each of them has a property `uri`.
+    1.  `"sortReply": {"result": "uri"}` - Server reply should have a property `result`, that is an array of objects, each of them has a property `uri`.
 Tester driver will sort the array using the `uri` as a sort key.
     2. `"sortReply": { "result": ["label", "detail"] }` - you can have a